1. What is paclitaxel?

 Reaction in the injection site

-Pain, redness, discolouration or swelling can occur where the needle has been inserted or anywhere along the vein.
+You might have pain, redness, discolouration or swelling where the cannula (small plastic tube) has been inserted or anywhere along the vein, during or after treatment.

 If paclitaxel leaks out of the vein it is being given in (called extravasation), it can damage the surrounding tissue.